biom262/cmm262-2023/CMM262-Syllabus-2023.md

 ## Will lectures be recorded?
-You can find recordings of the lectures here: **Link to recordings**
+You can find recordings of the lectures here: https://drive.google.com/drive/folders/1tzSEuG0XR0Jaz7Ilp7uiImW97z7IH55n?usp=sharing

 Slides for each lecture will be attached to a README.md file within each module folder.

 ## When are office hours?
-Office hours will take place on Zoom (**Link**) on Wednesdays at **TBD**.
+Office hours will take place via Zoom on Wednesdays at **TBD**.
+The zoom link will be shared internally with the class on our slack!

 ## Where can I access assignments?
-You should be able to find all of the assignments for this course on the UCSD Jupyterhub (Data Science) Platform if you're officially enrolled!
+You will be able to find all homework assignments for this course on the github, in the `hw` directory.
+Exams materials will be shared via Gradescope.
+You will also be able to find all of the necessary materials for each assignment on the UCSD Jupyterhub (Data Science) Platform if you're officially enrolled.
 The Jupyterhub can be found here: https://datahub.ucsd.edu/hub/login.

 ## How can I submit assignments?
 We'll be using Gradescope for submitting the homework assignments, as well as the midterm and final exams.
 If you have not been added to the course, to sign up for Gradescope, please follow the steps outlined below: